 - What do our recent and present plans reveal about the voices we are listening to?
 Be prepared and open for this to speak into your Christmas plans.

 - Are we prepared to run with what we believe God is speaking into our lives, whatever other people might perceive?
-‘When all is said and done, what has God said and what have I done?’
+‘When all is said and done, what has God said, and I’ve done?’